dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 - If the triplestore is GraphDB, `SparqlTransformer.transformKnoraExplicitToGraphDBExplicit` changes statements with the virtual graph `<http://www.knora.org/explicit>` so that they are marked with the GraphDB-specific graph `<http://www.ontotext.com/explicit>`, and leaves other statements unchanged.
+  `SparqlTransformer.transformKnoraExplicitToGraphDBExplicit` also adds the `valueHasString` statements which GraphDB needs for text searches.

 - If Knora is not using the triplestore's inference (e.g. with Fuseki), `SparqlTransformer.expandStatementForNoInference` removes `<http://www.knora.org/explicit>`, and expands unmarked